-WCVA has invited applications through WCVA’s Multiple Application Portal (MAP).
+WCVA is inviting applications to the Kickstart Scheme through our Multiple Application Portal (MAP).
 All applications will be reviewed, and additional information may be requested to strengthen applications and confirm feasibility of the number and types of job roles.

 WCVA will make applications directly to DWP in batches of 30+ job roles.

 In order to submit a request for funding, you will need to register with MAP.
 If you have previously registered with MAP, you can log in by entering your username and password on the home screen.

 Organisations can register by visiting the website map.wcva.cymru.